swiftlang/swift-docc-plugin/Sources/SwiftDocCPluginDocumentation/SwiftDocCPlugin.docc/SwiftDocCPlugin.md

 The Swift-DocC plugin is a Swift Package Manager command plugin that supports building documentation for SwiftPM libraries and executables.

-> Important: The Swift-DocC plugin is under **active-development** and is not ready for production
-> use.
->
-> We anticipate releasing a `1.0` version of the Swift-DocC plugin aligned with
-> the release of Swift `5.6`.

 After adding the plugin as a dependency in your Swift package manifest, you can build documentation for the libraries and executables in that package and its dependencies by running the following from the command-line: